Hybrid Working. What do tenants need to do now?

 The global pandemic has left us in a state of decidophobia - the fear of making a decision in case it's the wrong one.

-In March, life was tipped on its head when the majority of our office workers were forced into millions of new offices - their homes.
+In spring 2020, life was tipped on its head when the majority of our office workers were forced into millions of new offices - their homes.

-In late September, the government once again advised people to work from home where possible and announced a new COVID-19 alert system that means cities, regions, and countries can have new restrictions applied at any moment with no advance notice.
+In Autumn, the government once again advised people to work from home where possible and announced a new COVID-19 alert system

 What does this mean for tenants?

 Larger companies, or those with higher clarity of their future revenues, are already underway in their workforce analysis.
 They are using this time and data to determine what their optimal office to home (or indeed anywhere!) ratio should be overall, and by function, for their firm.
 They have an idea of how that will impact their future office, and what their new real estate strategy may be.
-However, these are (for the most part) only theories as they wait to see how the rest of the year unfolds before taking any action.
+For some, these are theories as they wait to see how the coming months unfold before committing to action.
 Their aim is to start signing contracts in early 2021 with relocations being planned for March.